 This article may contain affiliate links.
 For full information, please see our disclaimer page

 Key West or the ‘Conch Republic’ as the locals like to refer to it is a unique port of call.
 It has a laid-back, free-spirited and quirky charm.
-We love visiting this small little town located on the southernmost tip of Florida and we hope that this Key West Port Guide is useful to you.
+We loved visiting this small little town located on the southernmost tip of Florida and we hope that this Key West Port Guide is useful to you.

 There is a lot to see and do within its 7 square miles.
 Its geographical position gives it a unique flavour.
 Think Deep South meets the Caribbean.
 In fact, Key West’s charms are so varied that I am sure there is something to be enjoyed by almost every type of cruiser no matter their age or interests.